samwelnella/romm-android/README.md

 1. Configure your RomM server connection in Settings
 2. Browse platforms or collections with **game controller** or touch navigation
 3. Select a platform/collection to view games (with **real-time loading progress** for large collections)
+4. **Search and Navigate** through game lists:
+   - Tap the **search icon** in the top bar for instant game filtering
+   - Use the **alphabet scrubber** on the right side to quickly jump to games starting with specific letters
+   - Search respects RomM's sorting logic (ignores articles like "The", "A", "An")
-4. View **game details with cover art** and download individual games
+5. View **game details with cover art** and download individual games
-5. Use the menu for bulk download options:
+6. Use the menu for bulk download options:
    - Download All Games
    - Download Missing Games (skips already downloaded)
    - Download Firmware (for platforms that have it)
-6. Downloads run in **foreground service** with persistent notifications showing progress
+7. Downloads run in **foreground service** with persistent notifications showing progress

 ## File Organization